thebluecabrio/angular1-template-with-foundation6/README.md

 # The Blue Cabrio

-This is a template for angular 1.5.5 with sass
+This is a template for angular 1.5.5 with sass and foundation 6

 ## Get started